- Site / Civil Engineer:Langan Engineering

 - Design Team:Enrique Norten, James Carse

-- Executive Architect:Richard Bienenfeld Architect, PC
+- Executive Architect:Richard Bienenfeld Architect

 - City:Piscataway Township